 KRS 211.678 outlines the confidentiality requirements of the NAS Registry and calls for an annual report of aggregated data.
-This annual report includes the calendar year 2019 births.
+This annual report includes the calendar year 2020 births.
 Cases were linked to the Certificate of Live Birth to obtain additional information and to provide a comparison group.
-Cases were excluded if they did not meet all criteria: Kentucky resident, born in 2019, with NAS symptoms.
+Cases were excluded if they did not meet all criteria: Kentucky resident, born in 2020, with NAS symptoms.
 Duplicate cases were also excluded.

-Unless otherwise stated, all figures and tables show preliminary unduplicated case counts of Kentucky residents for the birth year 2019 from the NAS Registry and the Office of Vital Statistics.
+Unless otherwise stated, all figures and tables show preliminary unduplicated case counts of Kentucky residents for the birth year 2020 from the NAS Registry and the Office of Vital Statistics.
 Any category with less than five (<5) cases is suppressed, and categories with 5-19 cases should be interpreted with caution as rare outcomes may lead to unstable estimates.
 Results may be presented as rates of NAS per 1,000 live births, calculated as follows:

-Number of cases x 1,000

-Total number of live births
+Number of cases x 1,000 Total number of live births

 The NAS Registry is a passive surveillance system, and as such is limited by the reporting practices of different hospitals or individual hospital employees.
-Overall, 31 hospitals reported 2019 cases to the NAS Registry.
+Overall, 35 hospitals reported 2020 cases to the NAS Registry.
 Delayed reporting can negatively affect data quality.
-For 2019 cases, 53% were reported more than 30 days after birth; the average time to submission was 66 days.
+For 2020 cases, the average submission time is 69 days after discharge, which is more than twice the 30 day goal.
 The data system does not differentiate the details of timing and intent of substance use, which affects data on polysubstance use and Medication for Opioid Use Disorder (MOUD).
 Finally, Kentucky resident births that occur at facilities outside of Kentucky and are not transferred to a Kentucky hospital are not reported to the NAS Registry, which could result in underreporting near state borders.